cosmicjs/cosmic-media-extension/README.md

 # Cosmic Media

-Search from millions of high-quality, royalty-free stock photos, videos, images, and vectors from some of the most popular stock image services: Unsplash, Pexels, Giphy, and Pixabay as well as OpenAI image generation from prompt.
+Search from millions of high-quality, royalty-free stock photos, videos, images, and vectors.
+Includes some of the most popular stock image services: Unsplash, Pexels, Giphy, and Pixabay as well as OpenAI image generation from prompt.
 [Try it here](https://cosmicmedia.vercel.app/).

 ### How to use it
 You can use Cosmic Media to search and download media manually, or you can install it in your [Cosmic](https://www.cosmicjs.com/) project as an extension to save media directly in your project.